BRO200BS/pluribit/README.md

 ## Consensus Mechanism

-Pluribit's consensus is a multi-stage lottery designed to favor decentralization by neutralizing the raw hardware advantages common in pure Proof-of-Work systems.
+pluriƀit's consensus is a multi-stage lottery designed to favor decentralization by neutralizing the raw hardware advantages common in pure Proof-of-Work systems.

 #### 1\.
 Proof-of-Work (Spam Resistance)